Community Nursing & Health Promotion

 Alternative Breaks

-• Volunteer in the rural communities Nicaragua or the Dominican Republic
+• Volunteer in the rural and semi-urban communities Nicaragua or the Dominican Republic

-• Participate in Student Health Rotations, community engagement and surveys, and cultural activities.
+• Participate in community engagement activities like surveys, youth sports, and cultural activities.

 Is the Dominican Republic Safe?